 During the day, Natalie continues her teaching passion as a school teacher teaching Special Education in Brampton.
 Her goal is to inspire every student she teaches and is very excited to be teaching at The Dance Element.

-Mariano Abarca is an extraordinary instructor, enthralling performer, and an accomplished choreographer.
+Mariano Abarca is an extraordinary instructor, enthralling performer, and accomplished choreographer.
 Mariano’s passion for dance was cultivated at an early age – he was raised in a home enveloped by music, thus, his body inevitably became his instrument.
-Initially, Mariano was exposed to, and continued to excel in, the Latin styles of dance: salsa, meringue, and the Columbian folk dance, Cumbia.
+Initially, Mariano was exposed to and continued to excel in, the Latin styles of dance: salsa, meringue, and the Columbian folk dance, Cumbia.
 His apparent natural ability, and intense appreciation of dance, ultimately, inspired him to study alternative styles of dance – hip hop, b-boying, popping and locking.

-As a teacher and choreographer, Mariano has been working in Toronto in excess of ten years.
+As a teacher and choreographer, Mariano has been working in Toronto for excess of ten years.
 His incredible musicality, his diverse skill base (hip-hop, b-boying, popping, locking), his remarkable experiences as a performer, his knowledge of the history and growth of hip-hop in Canada, and his willingness to share all that he knows with his students, make him a rarity in the world of hip-hop.
 His dancing abilities, combined with his passion for teaching and choreographing, render him one of the best instructors in North America.

 Mariano is one of Toronto’s premier b-boys, and, unquestionably, an audience favourite.
 He is famous for his incredible footwork, and innovative style of intertwining popping, b-boying, and hip-hop.